Got a Question?

 Will my rug stain or fade?
 All rugs are subject to fading from sun exposure.
 Carpets woven with vegetable dyed wools will be more forgiving where exposure is concerned than carpets woven with synthetic dyes.
 It's always a good idea to protect you valuable rugs and furniture from sun damage by way of window treatments readily available today.

 If I spill on my rug, what should I do?
 Immediate attention should be given.
 Remove as much of the spot as possible by blotting with a clean rag or paper towel.
 One cup of cold water mixed with a teaspoon of a mild detergent (Dove or Ivory dishwashing soaps work well), can be used for most spots.
 White vinegar and water mixed equally can be applied on pet urine spots.
 This will help neutralize the spot before it sets in.
-Do not use harsh chemicals or cleaners on the rugs as the chemicals may react with the dyes.
+Do not use harsh chemicals or over the counter organic cleaners on the rugs as the chemicals may react with the dyes.
 This is especially important for natural dye rugs.
 We cannot be held responsible for rugs cleaned with materials other than gentle soap and water.
 Avoid using any store purchased carpet-cleaning products.
 They are generally meant to clean synthetic materials and may have an adverse effect on wool rugs.

 How often should I have my rug cleaned?
 Under normal wear we suggest cleaning your rug every 1-3 years depending on the color of the rug and the amount of traffic it receives.
 If you have pets or unusually high traffic a cleaning every year would be ideal.